MXHJohn314/User-Recognition-CS3120-Project-/README.md

 - Adam Wojdyla awojdyl2@msudenver.edu

 ## Required Python Modules
-All are pre-installed with the standard Python3 library.
 - tkinter
 - re
 - os
 - time
 - datetime

+All are pre-installed with the standard Python3 library (unless you're on linux).
+Note: if you are running Linux, you are running linux, use your package manager to install `python3-tk`.

+ex:
+- Ubuntu: `sudo apt-get install python3-tk`

 ## Secure Programming
 - This program only records keystrokes from the typing test.
 - No other windows are allowed to log keystrokes